wilbyang/MoonMail/README.md

 cd events && yarn install
 ```

-Installing the dependencies for the rest of the services follows the same convention you just need to **cd** into it and **install** its dependencies.
+Installing the dependencies for the rest of the services follow the same convention.
+You just need to **cd** into it and **install** its dependencies.

 ### Initialize and configure the Serverless 0.5 project